Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - For `- namespace`, please use one of the pre-approved namespace groups on the [.NET Azure SDK Guidelines Approved Namespaces list](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespaces-approved-list).
 This value will also provide the name for the shipped package, and should be of the form `Azure.<group>.<service>`.
 - `-inputfiles` takes the address of the Open API spec files,  separated by semicolon if there is more than one file.
 The Open API spec file can be local file, e.g. ./swagger/compute.json, or the web address of the file in the `azure-rest-api-specs` repo.
 When pointing to a file in the `azure-rest-api-specs` repo, make sure to include the commit id in the URI, i.e. `https://github.com/Azure/azure-rest-api-specs/blob/73a0fa453a93bdbe8885f87b9e4e9fef4f0452d0/specification/webpubsub/data-plane/WebPubSub/stable/2021-10-01/webpubsub.json`.
 This ensures that you can choose the time to upgrade to new swagger file versions.
 - `-readme` takes the address of the readme configuration file.
 The configuration can be local file, e.g. ./swagger/readme.md or the web address of the file in the `azure-rest-api-specs` repo, i.e. `https://github.com/Azure/azure-rest-api-specs/blob/23dc68e5b20a0e49dd3443a4ab177d9f2fcc4c2b/specification/deviceupdate/data-plane/readme.md`
-- `-securityScope` designates the authentication scope your library will use if it supports token credential authentication.
-Both Azure Active Directory and Azure Key Credential authentication are supported. **AzureKey authentication** is specific to each service, but generally it is documented by that service. e.g [AzureKey authentication of Azure Storage](https://docs.microsoft.com/azure/storage/blobs/authorize-data-operations-portal#use-the-account-access-key). **AADToken** is for any service that supports [TokenCredential authentication](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
-If your service supports AADToken, just set the parameter **securityScope**(the security scope), and if your service supports AzureKey authentication, set parameter **securityHeaderName**( the security header name).
-You also can provide both if your service supports two methods of authentication.
+- `-securityScope` designates the authentication scope to use if your library supports **Token Credential** authentication.
+- `-securityHeaderName` designates the key to use if your library supports **Azure Key Credential** authentication.

 When you run the `eng\scripts\automation\Invoke-DataPlaneGenerateSDKPackage.ps1` script, it will: